pmartinezrhub/DarkReport/model.md

-- 🔪 [Weaponization]  -- Create a payload or search for one CVE etc, that can work with the target Why is this optional. cause sometimes is implicit you need a weapon to next stage
+- 🔪 [Weaponization]  -- Create a payload or search for one CVE etc, that can work with the target Why is this optional. cause sometimes is implicit you need a weapon to next stage May be as part of report we can show it as a CVE list if it exists.

 - 🎯 📨 Delivery       -- The method to delivery payload , email, form, POST, malicious link, infected USB, watering-hole attack